DeferentialFinish/Simple-Shell/README.md

 		- Printing sybols that represent the remaining objects
 		- Adding a play again option

-## Float_Check.cpp
-Allow the user to supply a number and determine the following
- - if the number is a decimal aka floating point number
- - if the number is even or odd

-## Simple_Calculator.cpp
-A very simple calculator in C++ that allows the user to do the following
- - enter two numbers then an operation to be preformed on those numbers
- - detect divide by zero errors
-### Issues
-  - Could have looping functionality

 ## Fourtune_Teller.cpp
 Simple fortune teller program that uses a number provided by the user to output a fortune.